Coffee4MePlz/uDGP/README.md

 Another issue with plotting.
 I could not make it plot only when a new strucutre appeared, so, there is A LOT of plotting.
 As a newbie I would open the debugger and set a breakpoint on the PlotESave function, and runned the code under my control (yes, bad choices, but I had to deliver!).
 For this reason PlotESave is commmented out.

+### *obs3: FLOW

+For any other doubts, there is a Flow.md file in the main directory, if you wish to check the algorithm flow, step by step.